 Please remember essential oils should always be used under the direction of a professional trained in the proper and safe use of essential oils.

-Essential oils should not be taken orally without the supervision of a professional.
+Essential oils should not be taken orally and or ingested without the supervision of a professional.
 Inhalation therapy should only be considered when under the direction of a trained aromatherapist.
 Only use essential oils after understanding their properties, proper dilution techniques, and their possible contraindications.

 Arnica is a 100% natural, anti-inflammatory herbal extract that targets and alleviates muscular pain.
 The use of Arnica can reduce bruising, muscle tenderness, and spasms.
 Arnica is often used to ease conditions such as tendonitis, carpal tunnel, bruising, muscle strains and sprains.
 Learn more about the beneficial properties of Arnica here.SHOP ARNICA

 Argan Nut oil contains high levels of vitamin E, and therefore, helps reduce free radical damage, wrinkles and helps to restore the skin’s lipid layer.
 Argan oil can help protect against premature aging that is caused by oxidation.
 It is a natural anti-inflammatory (internally and externally) which means it can beneficial for arthritic or rheumatic conditions.
 Use Argan Nut oil to reduce stretch marks during pregnancy.SHOP ARGAN OIL

 The oil from the Bergamot tree is extracted by putting pressure on the rind of the fruit.
 The Bergamot fruit resembles a miniature orange.
 Bergamot oil is often used to treat urinary tract infections, depression and anxiety among many other ailments.
 Bergamot has been described by aroma therapists as uplifting and relaxing.
 It is very effective in massage oils because it help lift the spirits of the receiver and helps calm mental states.